svecosystem/formsnap/sites/docs/content/recipes/bits-ui-select.md

 	export let data;
 </script>

-The `<Select />` component from [Bits UI](https://bits-ui.com/docs/components/select) is a simple, yet powerful component for building a custom select menu.
-It powers the `<Select />` component for [shadcn-svelte](https://shadcn-svelte.com/docs/components/select), which is one of the most popular UI projects for Svelte.
+The `Select` component from [Bits UI](https://bits-ui.com/docs/components/select) is a simple, yet powerful component for building a custom select menu.
+It powers the `Select` component for [shadcn-svelte](https://shadcn-svelte.com/docs/components/select), which is one of the most popular UI projects for Svelte.
 This recipe will demonstrate how to integrate that component with Formsnap.

 ## Single Select